cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 ## Benchmarks

-#### Boundary value method benchmarked against the finite element method
+#### Boundary value method benchmarked against a hybrid of finite elements and discrete Kirchoff triangles method (FEDKTM)
-The finite element method converges with decreasing average mesh length.
+The hybrid FEDKTM converges with decreasing average mesh length.
-Using paraview we can create a pipeline to extract the length data of the mesh elements used in the finite elements method.
-We average the mesh lengths and plot the finite element calculations as a function of average mesh length.
+Using paraview we can create a pipeline to extract the length data of the mesh elements used in the FEDKTM.
+We average the mesh lengths and plot the FEDKTM calculations as a function of average mesh length.

 <img src="FEM_mesh.png " width="1000" height="600">